adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-14-looking-for-a-forestry-alternative.md

 ---
 ## Your CMS for Jekyll, Hugo, and Eleventy

-Forestry announced in April 2021 that they'd be [sunsetting their CMS](https://forestry.io/blog/tina-cloud-the-next-forestry/){: target="_blank" rel="noopener noreferrer"} in favour of TinaCMS and Tina Cloud, which is currently limited to React-based sites.
+Forestry announced in April 2021 that they'd be [sunsetting their CMS](https://forestry.io/blog/tina-cloud-the-next-forestry/) in favour of TinaCMS and Tina Cloud, which is currently limited to React-based sites.
 If you've been looking for an alternative to Forestry for your Jekyll, Hugo, and Eleventy static sites, CloudCannon is here to help.
 (We also have a [full migration guide](/blog/forestry-to-cloudcannon-the-full-migration-guide/), if you're ready to make the move.)

 So how does CloudCannon compare?